thejaswini928/thejaswini928/README.md

 🎯 Career Objective
-To secure an entry-level Data Analyst / Junior Data Analyst role where I can apply my analytical skills to solve real business problems..
+To secure an entry-level Data Analyst / Junior Data Analyst role where I can apply my analytical skills to solve real business problems.